-The main data sources in the energy sector emissions inventory are YLVA and Emissions Trading Registry out of which data are compiled into a single dataset.
-As mentioned above, the Emission Trading Registry was the primary data source for the first time for fuel consumption for point sources in the 2015 inventory.
+The main data sources in the energy sector emissions inventory are YLVA and Emissions Trading Registry, which has been the primary data source for fuel consumption for point sources since the 2015 inventory.
 The fuel data in the Emission Trading Registry is generally considered to be more reliable than YLVA data due to the extensive verification measures that are performed to the reported data.
 The fuel consumption data reported to the Emission Trading Registry is generally on a more aggregated (plant) level compared to the boiler level data reported to the YLVA system.

 The gathered data on fuel use is prepared by removing duplicate rows for accidental multiple entries, identifying data in rows with large deviation or changes in comparison to the previous years, and/or errors in the volumetric allocation of the data.
-For example the volumetric errors of LPG precede from the reporting unit being changed from cubic metres to tons (of fuel).
+For example, some volumetric errors of LPG precede from the reporting unit being changed from cubic metres to tons.
 Erroneous rows are inspected separately by plant-specific queries in the energy calculation model.
 For large emission sources, some uncertain values are separately verified by inquiries to Regional Environmental Centres or in some cases, by contacting the plant directly.